 All natural entities with any type of operational income can claim this tax allowance whether they determine their profit by means of statement of revenues and expenditures or balance calculation.
 Its implementation provided entrepreneurs with compensation equivalent to the tax concession of the 13th and 14th salary of employees.

-The tax-free allowance amounts to up to 13% of the profit; it is made up of a basic tax allowance for profits of up to EUR 30,000 and beyond that of an investment-based tax allowance.
+The tax-free allowance is made up of a basic tax allowance for profits of up to EUR 30,000 and beyond that of an investment-based tax-free allowance.

 Analogous to the solidarity levy on special payments of upper-tier employees, the amount of the investment-based tax allowance is limited from 2013 onwards through scaled percentages:

 The tax-free allowance amounts to 13% with an assessment base of up to EUR 175,000.
 If this amount is exceeded, a tax allowance of 7% is due on the next EUR 175,000; and a tax allowance of 4.5% on an additional EUR 230,000.
 From an assessment base of EUR 580,000, no tax-free allowance is available.